heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 This paper from OpenAI in 2021 introduces a new way of combining vision and language that scales with unlabled data and goes from predicting fixed pre-defined categories to free from text.
 It enabled zero-shot transfer to new tasks that were competitive with a fully supervised baseline.

-In that time GPT-3 showed what was possible in language, pre-train with self-supervised objective on enough data with enough compute and the models became competitive on many tasks with little to no task-specific data.
+During that time, GPT-3 showed what was possible in language: pre-train with self-supervised objective on enough data with enough compute and the models became competitive on many tasks with little to no task-specific data.
 This showed that web-scale data could surpass high-quality crowd-labeled NLP datasets.
 In computer vision this was not yet standard.

-In computer vision one option to take advantage of web-scale data was to pre-train models on noisy labeled datasets with classification tasks.
+One option to take advantage of web-scale data was to pre-train models on noisy labeled datasets with classification tasks.
 Typical datasets would be ImageNet or JFT-300M (Google internal).
 These pre-trained backbones were then fine tuned on task specific training sets.
-This is also the approach we used at places where I worked at time (Panasonic, Scandit).
+This is also the approach we used at places where I worked at time (2018-2021).
 However these pre-training approaches all used softmax losses to predict various categories.
 This limits the concepts that they learn to the specific categories in the pre-training sets and makes it harder to generalize in zero-shot settings.

 CLIP closes that gap by pre-training image and language jointly at scale.
 Resulting in models that outperform the best publicly available ImageNet models while being more computationally efficient and robust.
 The core of this approach is learning perception from supervision contained in language.